2026 Policy Updates

 Summary: Removes authority of law or immigration enforcement from detaining any individual if the officer either covers his face, fails to verbally identify themself, or fails to display visible identification.
 Contains exceptions for COVID-19 masks.
 Requires that an officer is allowed to use deadly force to apprehend a suspect only when a suspect threatens the death or serious bodily injury of another person.

-Status: House First Reader, to Public Safety and Homeland Security Committee
+Status: House Second Readers, Assigned to House Public Safety and Homeland Security Committee

 Affirming Democratic Values